Nico1395/trailblazor-routing/README.md

 });
 ```

+### @page Directive Support
+The support for `@page` directives is limited.
+But any component with that directive can be scanned for and registered as a route.

+#### Limitations
+- Query parameters have to be configured using the `ParameterAttribute` and either `SupplyParameterFromQueryAttribute` or `QueryParameterAttribute`.
+- Following syntax is _**not**_ supported: `@page "/some-uri/{SomeParameterProperty}`

+For specifics about query parameters see the appropriate section below.

 ### Blazor Web App Hybrid
 When using a Blazor Web App Hybrid the dependecy injection for the router needs to be done server side.